-- 1. No medication, prescription and non-prescription (Over The Counter), will be administered in school except by the Direct Medication Order Form of a licensed health provider that is accompanied with a parent's/guardian completed and signed Highlands Medication Administration Permission Form.
+- NO medication, prescription and non-prescription will be permitted in school without the written approval from the school nurse or administration.
+Failure to follow the below procedures may result in suspension or expulsion from school according to the Student Code of Conduct.
+Under no circumstances should a student have any drug prescription, over-the-counter, legal or illegal, in his/her possession for any reason. - 2.
+NO medication, prescription and non-prescription (Over The Counter), will be administered in school except by the Direct Medication Order Form of a licensed health provider that is accompanied with a parent's/guardian completed and signed Highlands Medication Administration Permission Form.
 This paperwork must be in place before any medications are dispensed to students.
+Highlands School District does not supply any medications.
+The administration of prescribed medication to a student during school hours in accordance with the direction of a parent/guardian and family physician will be permitted only when failure to take such medicine would jeopardize the health of the student or if the student would not be able to attend school if the medicine were not available during school hours.
-Highlands School District does not supply any medications. - 2.
-Prescription medication must be presented in the original pharmacy bottle and be accompanied by a Highlands Medication Administration Permission Form.

-Prescription medication shall be delivered in its original packaging and labeled with:

-- A. Name, address, telephone and federal DEA (Drug Enforcement Agency) number of the pharmacy. - B. Student's name. - C. Directions for use (dosage, frequency and time of administration, route, special instructions).

-- D. Name and registration number of the licensed prescriber. - E. Prescription serial number. - F. Date originally filled. - G. Name of medication and amount dispensed. - H. Controlled substance statement, if applicable. - 3.
-Non-prescription medications (over-the-counter) must also be presented in the original labeled container with child's name on it and written permission from the parent/guardian, as well as a doctor's note. - 4.
-Unlabeled medications will not be given at school. - 5.
-Medications are to be kept in the Nurse's office.
-Students are not permitted to carry their medications with them throughout the day[FJ1] [LN2] .[FJ3] - 6.
-Students caught carrying Prescription or Non-prescription medications into the building, without written permission from a parent/guardian will be dealt with according to the Code of Conduct.
-Students caught carrying Prescription or Non-prescription medications in the building will receive consequences indicated in the Code of Conduct. - 7.
-It is the parent's responsibility to supply and deliver all medications with proper instructions from a physician and the Highlands Medication
+- 3. Only the School Nurse, or other licensed health personnel is solely responsible for administering medications to students.
+Students are NOT permitted to carry or possess any medications while at school.
+All medication is to be taken in the presence of the school nurse.
+In the case of inhalers and EpiPens, the parent/guardian and student will follow the procedures listed below for "...Inhalers and Epinephrine..."
+The parent/guardian of the child must assume responsibility for informing the school nurse of any changes in the child's health or change in medication.
+A new "Medication Order" from the licensed provider and the Medication Permission Form, completed by the parent will be required with each change in medication and at the start of each school year.
+The complete Medication Policy may be viewed at any school building or online at www.goldenrams.com - 4.
+Prescription medication must be presented in the original pharmacy bottle and be accompanied by a Highlands Medication Administration Permission Form. - 5.
+Prescription medication shall be delivered in its original packaging and labeled with: - Name, address, telephone and federal DEA (Drug Enforcement Agency) number of the pharmacy. - Student's name. - Directions for use (dosage, frequency and time of administration, route, special instructions). - Name and registration number of the licensed prescriber. - Prescription serial number. - Date originally filled. - Name of medication and amount dispensed. - Controlled substance statement, if applicable. - 6.
+Non-prescription medications (over-the-counter) must also be presented in the original labeled container with the child's name on it and written permission from the parent/guardian, as well as a doctor's note. - 7.
+Unlabeled medications will not be given at school. - 8.
+Medications are to be kept in the Nurse's suite.
+Students are not permitted to carry their medications with them throughout the day.

-Administration Permission Form to the main office to be administered during school hours.
+- Students caught carrying Prescription or Non-prescription medications into the building, without written permission from a parent/guardian will be dealt with according to the Code of Conduct. - 10.
+It is the parent's responsibility to supply and deliver all medications with proper instructions from a physician and the Highlands Medication Administration Permission Form to the main office to be administered during school hours.

-Student Self-Administration of Asthma Inhalers and Epinephrine Auto-Injectors
+STUDENT SELF-ADMINISTRATION OF ASTHMA INHALERS AND EPINEPHRINE AUTO-INJECTORS

-Before a student may possess or use an asthma inhaler or epinephrine auto-injector in the school setting, the Board shall require the following:[1][8]
+Before a student may possess or use an asthma inhaler or epinephrine auto-injector in the school setting, the Board shall require the following: [1][8]